Omni-NexusAI/chatGPT-exports-chat-extractor/README.md

-# ChatGPT Exports Chat Extractor
+# LLM Exports Chat Extractor

-A simple and user-friendly utility to split an exported ChatGPT HTML file (typically named `chat.html`) into individual HTML files for each conversation.
-Perfect for organizing and managing your ChatGPT conversation history.
+A simple and user-friendly utility to split exported HTML/JSON files from ChatGPT and Claude into individual files for each conversation.
+Perfect for organizing and managing your conversation history from multiple LLM platforms.

 ## ✨ Features